 It retains a mixture of ancient and modern that brings visitors back time and again.
 The old castle keep, dating from the 11th century, still looms over a cityscape of classical Georgian architecture and vast thoroughfares such as Grey Street, topped by the soaring monument of the same name.

-Yet the same city offers up such cutting-edge buildings as the mesmerising, shell-backed Sage Theatre, with its echoes of Bilbao's Guggenheim museum, and the famous Baltic Arts Gallery, acclaimed as the finest in the north of the country.
+Yet the same city offers up such cutting-edge buildings as the mesmerising, shell-backed Sage Gateshead theater, with its echoes of Bilbao's Guggenheim Museum, and the famous BALTIC Centre for Contemporary Art, acclaimed as the finest in the north of the country.
 Nearby, the country's first bio-technology "village" can be seen at the astounding Centre for Life.

 The main cruise season for Newcastle departures tends to be between May and September, with companies such as Fred.
 Olsen and Cruise & Maritime Voyages using the port on a regular basis.

 About Newcastle (England)